Band splitting in the altermagnet CrSb: Electron band structure in CrSb

+\end{widetext} In the right column are written the symmetry groups of irreducible representation functions.
+In the parenthesis are pointed out the subgroups of the group ${\bf D}_6$ including the operations which do not change the sign of corresponding function $\mbox{\boldmath$\gamma$}_{\bf k}$, index $k=0,1,2$.
+The symmetry groups of all these states do not contain the operation of time inversion.
+Thus, they do not correspond do definition of altermagnet state which must contain the operation of time inversion $R$ in combination with proper or improper rotations.
+So, the formal enumeration of function of irreducible representations does not solve the problem of band splitting in a substance with hexagonal symmetry.
+To resolve this problem we consider the concrete symmetry of CrSb.

-CrSb is a metallic compound that crystallizes as a hexagonal NiAs-type structure in the centrosymmetric non-symmorphic space group P63/mmc (N194).
+CrSb is a metallic compound that crystallises as a hexagonal NiAs-type structure in the centrosymmetric non-symmorphic space group P63/mmc (N194).
 The unit cell contains two Cr and two Sb atoms.
-This symmetry group, invariant under the spatial inversion $I$, includes 24 elements as the point group ${\bf D}_{6h}={\bf D}_6\times I$ , but some of them are accompanied by a shift $t$ on half period of crystal cell along the hexagonal axis.
-In the paramagnetic state, the CrSb structure is invariant under the time inversion $R$.

-Here, $C^n$ are rotations around hexagonal axis $\hat z$ on the angle $n\pi/6$, $~n=0,1,2,3,4,5$. $U_n$ are the rotations on the angle $\pi$ around six horizontal directions $C^n\hat x$ located in plane $(x,y,0)$ for $n=1,3,5$ and in plane $(x,y,c/4)$ for $n=0,2,4$.
-The ordered moment in the ordered state below $T_N ~\sim 700 K$ is $\sim 3\mu_B$ parallel or antiparallel to the $\hat z$ axis.
-Each rotation operation containing the shift $t$ is accompanied by time inversion as it is shown on the Fig.1 indicating an altermagnetic order with symmetry
+The ordered moment in the ordered state below $T_N ~\sim 700 K$ is $\sim 3\mu_B$ parallel or antiparallel to the $\hat z$ axis, see Fig.1.
+The symmetry group of paramagnetic state consists of the same elements as (\ref{D}) but rotations with odd numbers $n=2k+1$, $k=0,1,2$ are accompanied by a shift $t$ on half period of crystal cell along the hexagonal axis